-I intend to write a list of few things you can begin to practice in order to be much safer on the road.
+I intend to write a list of few things you can begin to practice in order to be much safer on the road and stop wondering how to be safe on electric scooter.
 The only thing that is certain is that will improve your quality of riding and behaving in everyday traffic.
 And every other positive thing you expect as bonuses.

 Here’s the list

 - 1Observe everything (not just road)

 - 2Careful when braking (use both brakes if you have)